hechtlinger/graph_cnn/README.md

-# Convolutional Neural Networks Generalization Utilizing the Data Graph Structure
+# A generalization of Convolutional Neural Networks to Graph-Structured Data

-This is supplementary code to "Convolutional Neural Networks Generalization Utilizing the Data Graph Structure", by Yotam Hechtlinger, Purvasha Chakravarti and Jining Qin.
+This is supplementary code to "A generalization of Convolutional Neural Networks to Graph-Structured Data", by Yotam Hechtlinger, Purvasha Chakravarti and Jining Qin.

 ------------------